caneslocalisation/caneslocalisation.210517/schedule/schedule.md

 | <i> 19.30 - 21:30  </i> |<i>  Workshop dinner  </i>              |   | <i> 16.15 - 16:30 </i> | <i>  Concluding remarks  </i>           |

 <h3>Event locations </h3>
 <sub> The workshop takes place in the King's building of the Strand campus, King's College London. <br /> The three lectures are to be held in the Nash lecture theatre (K2.31).
-The contributed talks, poster session and refreshments will be in room K2.40. </sub>
+The contributed talks, poster session and refreshments will be in room K2.40.
+A buffet lunch will be provided on the second day.</sub>

 ---